MartyMacGyver/rabbit-mq-stress-tester/README.md

   - If wait == 0, the throughput was an order of magnitude higher (I saw around 13.3K msgs/s).
 CPUs (4 physical cores plus hyperthreading enabled) becomes ~90% saturated.
   - Increasing producer concurrency above 50 didn't improve things noticeably (it seemed to slightly decrease performance).
 In fact, anything above 1 had no effect.
 Possible bug in the producer code?
 The consumer definitely benefits from having higher concurrency)
   - By running two producers (concurrency == 1) and one consumer (concurrency >= 3 due to overhead), I was able to sustain around 27.5K msgs/s, which saturated the CPU.
 That was about as fast as I could get this setup to go using default RabbitMQ settings.
+  - It didn't matter whether the queue was durable or not
+  - Changing runtime.GOMAXPROCS had no noticeable effect

 Final test setup:

-    Term1: rabbit-mq-stress-tester --server localhost --consumer 0 --concurrency 3 --quiet
+    Term1: rabbit-mq-stress-tester --server localhost --durable --consumer 0 --concurrency 3 --quiet
-    Term2: rabbit-mq-stress-tester --server localhost --producer 1000000 --concurrency 1 --bytes 1 --wait 0 --quiet
+    Term2: rabbit-mq-stress-tester --server localhost --durable --producer 1000000 --concurrency 1 --bytes 1 --wait 0 --quiet
-    Term3: rabbit-mq-stress-tester --server localhost --producer 1000000 --concurrency 1 --bytes 1 --wait 0 --quiet
+    Term3: rabbit-mq-stress-tester --server localhost --durable --producer 1000000 --concurrency 1 --bytes 1 --wait 0 --quiet

 Multiple queues: I tried the same test using the pattern above but specifying two of the new --queuesuffixes (one for the first set of producers/consumers and another for the second).
-I got a small increase in total throughput to 31K msgs/s, but the CPUs were all saturated thoroughly.
+I got a small increase in total throughput to around 31K msgs/s, but the CPUs were all saturated thoroughly.